- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 - Audit your existing assets

-- Organize your assets for your DAM system
+- Organize assets for your DAM system

 - Map asset metadata and tags